TheUpBeat/VPN-Killswitch/README.md

 iptables-save > /etc/iptables/iptables.rules
 ```

-* To store the rules
+* To restore the rules

 ```
 iptables-restore < /etc/iptables/iptables.rules
 ```

-* For Persistent rules, use `iptables-persistent.
+* For Persistent rules, use `iptables-persistent`.